 Each named executive officer is also eligible to participate in all other benefit plans and programs that are or in the future may be available to our other executive employees, including any profit-sharing plan, thrift plan, health insurance or health care plan, disability insurance, pension plan, supplemental retirement plan, vacation and sick leave plan, and other similar plans.
 In addition, each executive officer is eligible for certain other benefits, including reimbursement of business and entertainment expenses, car allowances and life insurance.
-The compensation committee in its discretion may revise, amend or add to the officer's executive benefits and perquisites as it deems advisable.
-We believe that these benefits and perquisites are typically provided to senior executives of similar marine construction companies.
+The Compensation Committee in its discretion may revise, amend or add to the officer's executive benefits and perquisites as it deems advisable.